Skip to main content

 Installing Pluton on Desktop

-Pluton can be easily installed with just a few clicks on desktop OSs like Windows 10, Ubuntu Desktop, Debian Desktop, Fedora, etc.
+Pluton can be easily installed with just a few clicks on desktop OSs like Windows 10, macOS, Ubuntu Desktop, Debian Desktop, Fedora, etc.

 Download the necessary executables from this table for your system to get started: